jamesvdinh/PCA/README.md

 # Principal Component Analysis
 A project regarding the concept of Principal Component Analysis (PCA), a method for reducing the dimension of massive data sets onto a projected vector

 Even if you aren't a mathmetician or data scientist, you've probably encountered some sort of visualized data set, one that was much too complicated to make much sense of.
-Yet, the idea of **Principal Component Analysis** is to condense those data points into a simple array of understandable info.
+Yet, the idea of **Principal Component Analysis** is to condense those data points into a simple array of understandable information.
 An example can be used with **vector projections** which projects vectors of a certain dimension onto a 2D-space "direction" line vector.
 This line would include a projection, in the sense of assigning a "score" or "grade," to the data point, thus helping to better visualize the position of the data point in relation to the rest of the set.
 Vector Projection does not represent the value of the data point as much as it offers a relationship with other data points in the set.

 # Senator Voting Data (Example)